 Tandem learning is a very individual form of self-directed learning.
 Each participant is responsible for his own process of learning, as well as the content and the pace – thus the aims of each participant can be different (principle of autonomy).

 Since your tandem partner has a general understanding of your native language, he even benefits if you take your time mastering your target language.
-(Tandem learning is not recommended for absolute beginners, though).
+(Tandem learning is not recommended for beginners, and even with beginners as partners there are special features1).
 As tandem partners, you can help each other any time and support your partner’s learning process (principle of reciprocity).

 What is more, with a tandem partnership you have the possibility of getting to know another culture in a direct and personal way.